-- 4. With the hex screwdriver still inserted through the setscrew plug, verify that the connector pin is fully inserted.
-The pin should be visible in the area at the back end of the setscrew connector block.
-If it is not, remove the pin.
+- 5. If the pin is not visible, remove it.
 To loosen the setscrew, engage the hex screwdriver into the setscrew, and turn it counterclockwise until the connector pin can be fully inserted.
-Avoid backing the setscrew out further than needed for lead insertion.
-If using the dual-receptacle generator, repeat this procedure for each setscrew. - 5.
-After verifying that the connector pin(s) has been fully inserted, tighten each setscrew by engaging the setscrew with the hex screwdriver and turning the hex screwdriver clockwise until it begins to click.
-Always push in on the hex screwdriver while turning it to ensure that the hex screwdriver is fully inserted in the setscrew.
+Do not back the setscrew out further than needed for lead insertion.
+For a dual-receptacle generator, repeat this procedure for each setscrew. - 6.
+After you verify that the connector pin is fully inserted, tighten the setscrew.
+Engage the hex screwdriver fully, push in, and turn the hex screwdriver clockwise until it begins to click.
+Always push in on the hex screwdriver as it is turned to ensure that it is fully inserted in the setscrew.

+CAUTION:

-Caution: It is important to do the following:
+It is important to do the following:

-- Ensure that the lead receptacle(s) is clean and free of obstruction. - Carefully insert the lead connector pin(s) into the lead receptacle(s) without bending the lead connector(s). - Visually inspect that the connector pin(s) is clean and completely inserted. - Electrical connection to the generator is not established until the setscrew(s) is completely tightened with the hex screwdriver.
-Failure to make a good connection can result in HIGH impedance during a System Diagnostics (Lead Test) or erratic stimulation at varying intensity due to rapid, unpredictable changes in lead impedance, which is expected to adversely affect device effectiveness and may have serious safety consequences. - Gently grasp and pull on lead connector boot(s) (the thick section of the lead) to verify the lead is properly secured inside the lead receptacle(s).
-Do not pull on lead body (thin section) or use excessive pull force, because doing so may cause lead damage.
+- Ensure that the generator receptacle is clean and free of obstruction. - Carefully insert the lead connector pin into the generator receptacle without bending the lead connector. - Visually inspect that the connector pin is clean and completely inserted. - Electrical connection to the generator is not established until the setscrew is completely tightened with the hex screwdriver.
+Failure to make a good connection can result in HIGH impedance during a System Diagnostics or erratic stimulation at varying intensity due to rapid, unpredictable changes in lead impedance, which is expected to adversely affect device effectiveness and may have serious safety consequences. - Gently grasp and pull on lead connector boot (the thick section of the lead) to verify the lead is properly secured inside the generator receptacle.
+Do not pull on the lead body (thin section) or use excessive pull force, because this may cause lead damage.